 Once the values are set correctly, we can press the OK button to save the values while we move on to more steps in cOS Core configuration.
 Although changed values like this are saved by cOS Core, they do not become active until the entire saved configuration becomes the current and active configuration.
 We will look at how to do this next.

 Activating Configuration Changes

-To activate any cOS Core configuration changes made so far, we need to select the Save and Activate option from the Configuration menu (this process is also sometimes referred to as deploying a configuration).
+To activate any cOS Core configuration changes made so far, select the Save and Activate option from the Configuration menu (this procedure is also referred to as deploying a configuration).